rajeshsuramalla/AngularWithDotNetCoreElectronNET/README.md

 10. Got cmd and execte the following command "electronize start", it will open the desktop application.
 First time it will take time.

-11. Production build for windows:electronize build /target win
+11. Production build for windows: electronize build /target win

 Prerequisites
 1. Dotnet core SDK 2.2